xPuls3/Pendorian-Elite-UI/README.md

 If you have any issues using Violentmonkey's 'check for updates' feature and have been using the script since it was on Greasyfork, then uninstall then reinstall directly from GitHub.

-If you don't like DualView or your Pendoria setup makes it look dumb, disable it!

 A Lot of features are disabled by default, I suggest looking through them for settings you might like.

 ## Support